sdc2016/webapp-tuangou/README.md

 6. goods can buy and comment
 7. personal page
 # How to use
-* Firstly, use 'npm i' install some package dependy project
+* Firstly, use 'npm i' install some project dependencies packages
-* Secondly, use a command 'npm run mock' start server
+* Secondly, use a command 'npm run mock' start the server
-* Thirdly, use a command 'npm start' start build
+* Thirdly, use a command 'npm start' start build project
 # Here some picture display this webapp
 ![Home page](https://github.com/sdc2016/webapp-tuangou/blob/master/images/%E9%A6%96%E9%A1%B501.jpg)
 ![City page](https://github.com/sdc2016/webapp-tuangou/blob/master/images/%E9%80%89%E6%8B%A9%E5%9F%8E%E5%B8%82.jpg)